anshulsoni4/anshulsoni4/README.md

-### Hello there, Anshul Soni this side, pursuing B.Tech from Medi-Caps University.
+### Hello there, Anshul Soni this side, pursuing B.Tech in Computer Science Engineering from Medi-Caps University.
 Here is my [website][website] 👋

 <br />

-## I'm a Developer, Computer Science Student!
+## I'm a Developer, Tech-enthusiast and Student

 <br />

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Web-Development, Data Structures and ALgorithm and other programming languages.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers, and contributors.
-- 🥅 2022 Goals: Contribute  to Open Source projects, Learn more in the development field
+- 🥅 2022 Goals: Contribute  to Open Source projects, Learn more in the development field.

 - ⚡ Whatever you do, do it well.